aantron/better-enums/doc/demo/105-c++17-reflection.md

 ---

 The interface is implemented in the optional header file [`extra/better-enums/n4428.h`][header].
-There are two necessary differences.
+There is a necessary difference: the interface is only available for enums declared through the `BETTER_ENUM` macro.

-1. The interface is only available for enums declared through the `BETTER_ENUM` macro.
 This is because the macro is what generates the information necessary for reflection.

 ### Demo